Tinkerforge/doc/en/source/Hardware/Bricks/IMU_Brick.rst

 that has a magnetic field (e.g. near a motor), you will have to recalibrate the magnetometer in the exact position where it will be used later on!

-To calibrate the magnetometer press on "Calibrate" in the Brick Viewer and choose the "Magnetometer" tab of the new window.
+To calibrate the magnetometer click on "Calibrate" in the Brick Viewer and choose the "Magnetometer" tab of the new window.
 Press "Start Calibration" and now change the orientation of the IMU Brick until the bias and gain values shown in the GUI do not change anymore.
 Press "Ready" when this is the case